kairadiant/helloWorldApp/README.md

 Submitted by: Kayla Washington

-**Name of your app** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+HelloWorldApp is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: 5 hours spent in total